2023-2024 Academic Year

 Transfer students who do not select a meal plan will be automatically enrolled in the standard required meal plan of their residence hall.

 What meal plan options are available?

-Are suite-style houses air-conditioned?
+Is there air-conditioning in on-campus housing?
 Can I bring an air conditioner?

 What am I allowed to put on the walls of my room?

 You may hang items on your walls by using small nails, tacks, or putty only.
 No screws or bolts are allowed.
 Do not hang items from your ceiling.
 TV or surfboard mounts are not allowed.
 Surfboards may be stored in the common living area.
 For more information, please visit our Student Policies website.